Edi Rama: Leader of the opposition (2005–2013)

-Rama's reelection as Mayor in 2007 was greatly helped by the Socialist Movement for Integration's endorsement of his candidacy.
+Rama's reelection as mayor in 2007 was greatly helped by the Socialist Movement for Integration's endorsement of his candidacy.
 Seeing the 2008 constitutional amendments voted by Rama's SPA as a serious threat to their existence in Albanian politics, Ilir Meta and the SMI did not join Rama in a pre-electoral coalition for the 2009 parliamentary election.
 The Socialist Party led by Rama were only able to win 66 seats in the Parliament.
-Incumbent Prime Minister Berisha's Democratic Party won 70 seats, while the remaining 4 seats went to Ilir Meta's Socialist Movement for Integration.
-Demands by Rama and the Socialists for a recount in the district of Fier were rejected by courts amidst criticism about the judges impartiality.
+Incumbent prime minister Berisha's Democratic Party won 70 seats, while the remaining 4 seats went to Ilir Meta's Socialist Movement for Integration.
+Demands by Rama and the Socialists for a recount in the district of Fier were rejected by courts amidst criticism about the judge's impartiality.
 Eventually, all four newly elected SMI members of the parliament voted support for Prime Minister Berisha's Democrats.

-The 2009 elections narrow defeat prompted Rama to continue his mandate as Chairman of the Socialist Party.
+The 2009 election's narrow defeat prompted Rama to continue his mandate as chairman of the Socialist Party.
 The Socialist Party opted for a hardcore dispute of the newly elected government by boycotting parliamentary debates for months and staging a hunger strike to prompt for domestic and foreign attention to the situation.
 The heated political debate surrounding the 2009 election has been pointed out as one reason for Albania's failed bid at gaining official candidate status in accession talks with the EU.

 In January 2011, a recorded videotape showed Deputy Prime Minister Ilir Meta negotiating informal pay-to-play fees with Dritan Prifti, Minister for the Economy, Commerce and Energy.
 On 21 January 2011, clashes broke out between police and protesters in an anti-government rally in front of the Government building in Tirana.
-Four people were shot dead from government special forces.
+Four people were shot dead by government special forces.
 The EU issued a statement to Albanian politicians, warning both sides to refrain from violence.